\'{E}tale coverings in codimension 1 with applications to Mori Dream Spaces: Application to Mori dream spaces

 \begin{remarks} \begin{enumerate} \item The ambient toric variety $W$, defined in Theorem~\ref{thm:canonic-emb}, only depends on the choices of the Cox basis $\X$ and no more on $K$ and $\chi$, as given in \ref{ssez:K} and \ref{ssez:chi}.
 In fact, for different choices $K',\chi'$ we get an isomorphic Cox ring, as observed in Remark~\ref{rems}~(1).
 Then it still admits the same presentation $\K[\X]/I$, meaning that the toric embedding $i:X\hookrightarrow W$ remains unchanged, up to isomorphism.

-Actually the toric embedding exhibited in Theorem~\ref{thm:canonic-emb} only depends on the cardinality $|\X|$.
-One can then fix a \emph{canonical toric embedding} $i:X\hookrightarrow W$ as that associated, up to isomorphisms, to a Cox basis of minimum cardinality. \item Varieties $\widehat{W}$ and $\overline{W}$, exhibited in Theorem~\ref{thm:canonic-emb}, are called the \emph{characteristic space} and the \emph{total coordinate space}, respectively, of the canonical toric ambient variety $W$.
+Actually the toric embedding exhibited in Theorem~\ref{thm:canonic-emb} only depends on the cardinality $|\X|$, that is on the choice of a Cox basis instead of a more general set of Cox generators.
+One can then fix a \emph{canonical toric embedding} $i:X\hookrightarrow W$ as that associated, up to isomorphisms, to a Cox basis, that is the one presented in Theorem~\ref{thm:canonic-emb}. \item Varieties $\widehat{W}$ and $\overline{W}$, exhibited in Theorem~\ref{thm:canonic-emb}, are called the \emph{characteristic space} and the \emph{total coordinate space}, respectively, of the canonical toric ambient variety $W$.
 In particular, the geometric quotient $p_W:\widehat{W}\twoheadrightarrow W$ is precisely the classical Cox's quotient presentation of a \emph{non-degenerate} (i.e. not admitting torus factors) toric variety \cite{Cox}. \end{enumerate} \end{remarks}